The Ghost Next Door

 • This was a two-part episode.
 The big reveal of Hannah being the dead was dropped at the midway point, right before the infamous “to be continued…”

 • Hannah took the news that she was dead a whole lot easier in this.
-I thought her reaction in the book was much more believable.
+I thought her reaction to the book was much more believable.

 • Hannah’s family was completely MIA in this one, which helped avoid some of the ghost mechanic issues that I had with the book.